andreaheilrath/digital_garden/sci_com/science_denial/README.md

     You cannot convince someone with evidence, who doesn't belive in evidence.

 In older studies the Backfire Effect was *observed*, meaning that people confronted with evidence hold their wrong believs even stronger afterwords.
 It was shown, that this effect does occur only in very special cases or not at all.
-Talking to scince deniers therefore never makes things worse.

-The worst thing to do is not talking to science deniers.
+Talking to scince deniers therefore never makes things worse - the worst thing to do is not talking to science deniers at all.

 First empirical evidence that one can fight back against science deniers and how to do it: